 - Representation of an independent investment manager in its acquisition of distributed solar photovoltaic portfolio with a nameplate capacity of 115 MWAC, comprising 136 projects across 12 states, including California, New York, New Jersey, Maryland, and Massachusetts.

-Former President, Women's Energy Network
+Former President and Vice President, Women's Energy Network

 American Bar Association